Enrich is a Christian interdenominational chaplaincy service for ALL people with intellectual disabilities.

 027 362 0782 firstname.lastname@example.org

-Gabrielle joined our Chaplaincy team in July 2016 and on September 19th became our new Trust Coordinator.
-Gabrielle is passionate about helping people find a sacred space between them and God in the midst of life – and the chaos, troubles and joy that life inevitably brings.
+Gabrielle joined our Chaplaincy team in July 2016 – Gabrielle is passionate about helping people find a sacred space between them and God in the midst of life – and the chaos, troubles and joy that life inevitably brings.
 Gabrielle has a particular interest in providing Christian Ministry to those with intellectual, physical and/or mental health disabilities.
 Gabrielle has past experience working in the field of Chaplaincy along with experience as House Coordinator with a local Residential Care Provider in mental health services.
 She holds a Bachelor of Ministries (Laidlaw College), Certificate in Spiritual Development and Pastoral Care (Vineyard College, NZ) and a Clinical Pastoral Education unit from NZACPE.
 Gabrielle has had training with the Christchurch Hospitals Chaplaincy Board.
-Gabrielle is widowed with a family in their late teens, early twenties.
+Gabrielle is married with a grown up family and a Granddaughter.